-30Importantly, using the intensive Voronoi border measures as an instrument generates similar results.
-In particular, Table C.11 replicates IV estimations of our main specification in Table 3 using the number as well as the total length of Voronoi borders as instruments for the presence of historical ethnic borders.
-The IV point estimates in all specifications are similar to those in Table 3.
+&lt;sup>34Importantly, using the intensive Voronoi border measures as an instrument generates similar results.
+In particular, Table C.48 replicates IV estimations of our main specification in Table 3 Panel B using the number as well as the total length of Voronoi borders as instruments for the presence of historical ethnic borders.
+The IV point estimates in all specifications are similar to those in Table B.